thezedt/mr500v1-openwrt/README.md

 ![wwan0-interface](images/wwan0-eth1.png)

-The modem should automatically work out the required APN from the SIM/network (at least it did for me - but I had it configured and working with the this network operator in the official firmware before so that may play a part).
+The modem should automatically work out the required APN from the SIM/network (at least it did for me - but I had it configured and working with this network operator in the official firmware before so that may play a part).
-To get the existing APN/PDP configuration, the `AT+CGDCONT?` AT command in `picocom /dev/ttyUSB0` can be used.
+To see the existing APN/PDP configuration, the `AT+CGDCONT?` AT command in `picocom /dev/ttyUSB0` can be used.

-At this point the mobile connection should be up and running (check if the wwan0 interface receives an IP address from the ISP).
-This process may take up to several minutes after (re)boot or a modem restart.
+At this point the mobile connection should be up and running (check if the wwan0 interface receives an IP address from the ISP, usually in the 10.x.x.x range).
+This process may take up to several minutes after a (re)boot or a modem restart.

+> [!NOTE]
+> If the modem happens to be non-responsive, try the commands suggested in the [4G-AX56 commit message](https://git.openwrt.org/?p=openwrt/openwrt.git;a=commitdiff;h=502916468e2871f7f19b14b521a10ebf28394006) (which uses the same modem):
+> `echo -e "AT+GTAUTOCONNECT=1\r\n" > /dev/ttyUSB0`
+> `echo -e "AT+GTRNDIS=1,1\r\n" > /dev/ttyUSB0`

 ### Advanced LTE